Serifos

 Serifos is an idyllic destination, distinguished by its wild charm and untamed nature.
 The island is famous for its impressive rocky landscape and magnificent beaches.

-Chora, the island’s capital, is one of the most beautiful villages in the Cyclades and charms visitors with its devine local architecture.
+Chora, the island’s capital, is one of the most beautiful villages in the Cyclades and charms visitors with its divine local architecture.
 The picturesque village is also home to many hotels, restaurants, bars, and traditional tavernes.

 How to get to Serifos

-You can get to Serifos by ferry from Athens.
 There are regular ferry routes from the port of Piraeus in Athens to Serifos throughout the year.
 Since there’s no airport in Serifos, this is the only way to reach the island from mainland Greece.
 Find more information on how to travel by ferry to Serifos below.

 What to do in Serifos